-C. Basis of Presentation - Government-wide Financial Statements
+Basis of Presentation - Government-wide Financial Statements

 While separate government-wide and fund financial statements are presented, they are interrelated.
 The governmental activities column incorporates data from the governmental funds.
-Separate financial statements are provided for governmental funds and fiduciary funds, even though the latter are excluded from the government-wide financial statements.

 As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.